 Melissa Fallon-Korb is the Director of the Counseling, Health & Wellness Center and a licensed psychologist in New York State.
 She has a Ph.D. in Counseling Psychology from the University at Albany and a Master of Arts and a Master of Education in counseling psychology from Teacher’s College, Columbia University.
 She worked as a counselor and researcher in higher education and community mental health prior to joining the staff in 2003.
 She identifies her orientation to treatment as integrative drawing from CBT, emotion-focused, narrative, solution-focused, developmental, psychodynamic and feminist.
 Her professional interests include working with student athletes, GLBT populations, anxiety, body image, and gender role issues.

 Amy Clarvoe is the Assistant Director of the Counseling Center and is a licensed psychologist in New York State.
 She obtained her Ph.D. in Counseling Psychology from the State University of New York at Buffalo.
-She worked as a counselor in community mental health and higher education before joining the staff in 2008.
+She completed her doctoral internship at UMASS Amherst's Counseling Center and worked as a counselor in community mental health and higher education before joining the staff in 2008.
 Her theoretical orientation is integrative, drawing mostly from relational, cognitive-behavioral, and solution-focused therapies.
 Her professional interests include depression and anxiety, grief and loss, relationship problems and couples counseling, and difficulties with attention and focus.